lazarchris/vianova-data-intern-case-study/README.md

 4. Create a new virtual environment by running the following command:

-  >   python -m venv venv
+  >   python3 -m venv .

 5. Install the required libraries from the `*requirements.txt*` file: